 If you love pickles, you’ve noticed the varying pickling cucumber varieties.
 Some may be large and sliced lengthwise or in rounds and some are small and pickled whole.
 Pretty much any type of cucumber can be used for pickling, but true “pickling” cucumbers are different than heirlooms, slicers, or Japanese cukes.
 So what is a pickling cucumber and how do you grow picklers?

 Cucumbers for pickling refer to cucumbers that are used for processing or making pickles.
 This doesn’t mean they can’t be eaten fresh, but their thinner skins, crunchy texture, and smaller seeds make them ideal for pickling.
 That and their small size which means there is little prep work involved.

 Pickling cucumbers are short with graduating hues of dark green at the stem to light green at the blossom end.

 Pickling Cucumber Varieties

 Cucumbers have tenacious tendrils that grasp onto fences or trellises easily.
 While some cucumbers can take over the garden, there are newer varieties with shorter vine lengths for smaller gardens.
-Calypso, Royal, and H-19 Little Leaf are picklers that grow to just around 4-6 feet (1-2 m.) in length.
-If this is seems too large, train the vine to grow back in on itself to conserve space.
+Calypso, Royal, and H-19 Little Leaf are picklers that grow to just around 4 to 6 feet (1-2 m.) in length.
+If this seems too large, train the vine to grow back in on itself to conserve space.
 Also, consider growing pickling cucumbers vertically if space is at a premium.